-- The basic belief of the victim is, Poor me, I give up, I am hopeless, I am helpless. another basic belief is I not Ok while you are definitely Ok.
+- The basic belief of the victim is Poor me.
+I am hopeless.
+I am helpless.
+Another basic belief is I am not Ok while you are definitely Ok.

-Ask yourself the five questions below to check how often you play victim:
+Ask yourself the five questions below to check how often you play the victim: